 The home is fortunate in having its’ own chapel where the Catholic Mass is said two or three times a week.
 The chapel is always open to our residents, their families and friends and others who wish to participate.
 It is a lovely venue for carol services, visiting music groups and other festive occasions or as a place for personal reflection and contemplation.

 In planning the development, the Directors have ensured that the Chapel will continue to be part of the home and are confident that it will continue to be supported by the clergy of all denominations to ensure that the Christian ethos of the home is maintained.

 Plans to Develop the home

 Following a review of the home’s current provision the Directors are embarking on a plan to develop the site to provide forty-nine bedrooms and communal areas; this will comprise thirty-seven specialist beds for people with dementia and thirteen beds for people requiring residential care.
-Work on the development commenced in early November 2018 and is due to complete by the end of 2022.
+Work on the development commenced in early November 2018 and is due to complete in 2023.